 Are there side effects related to sedation in dental procedures?

 Patients usually experience headaches after being sedated for a dental procedure.
-Sedation for dental procedures is typically short and milder than larger-scale surgical operations.
+Sedation for dental procedures is typically short and milder than that for larger-scale surgical operations.
 Some may also experience nausea or a loss of appetite.
-These symptoms occur in most people post-sedation but are not a concern until 48 hours post-operation.
+These symptoms occur in most people post-sedation but are not a concern until 48 hours after the operation.

 What activities can I do after I have been sedated?